nehgov/usa_territory_topojson/README.md

-# Spatial
+# USA states + territories from SHP to TOPOJSON

 This repository contains JSON geographic data and the scripts necessary for converting cartographic boundary shapefiles to lightweight topojson files.

 ## Dependencies

-In order to build the maps, you will need the following Javascript libraries:
+In order to build the maps, you will need the following Javascript libraries installed on your machine:

 - shapefile
 - ndjson-cli